Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: SMD Maintenance Mechanisms

-\revd{\textbf{Online DRAM Error Profiling.}} \revd{\mech{} enables implementing a maintenance mechanism for online profiling of DRAM errors that may occur when operating with increased refresh period and reduced DRAM timing parameters~\cite{khan2014efficacy,liu2012raidr,kim2018solar,hassan2016chargecache,chang2016understanding,lee2017design,son2013reducing,hamamoto1998retention,liu2013experimental,patel2017reaper,qureshi2015avatar,chang2016low}.
-Such a maintenance mechanism can be used to explore how DRAM cell characteristics vary throughout the DRAM chip.} \revd{To profile a DRAM region, the maintenance mechanism can use \mech{} to lock this region and prevent the MC from accessing it while the region is being profiled.} {Because the profiling operation can cause bit flips, the maintenance mechanism should temporarily buffer the original data that is stored in the profiled region.
+\revd{\textbf{Online DRAM Error Profiling.}} \revd{\mech{} enables implementing a maintenance mechanism for online profiling of DRAM errors that may occur when operating with increased refresh period and reduced DRAM timing parameters~\cite{khan2014efficacy,liu2012raidr,kim2018solar,hassan2016chargecache,chang2016understanding,lee2017design,son2013reducing,hamamoto1998retention,liu2013experimental,patel2017reaper,qureshi2015avatar,chang2016low,patel2022case,patel2024rethinking,kim2018dram,kim2019d,yaglikci2024spatial}.
+Such a maintenance mechanism can be used to \omcr{2}{exploit the variation in} DRAM cell characteristics \omcr{2}{within a} DRAM chip.} \microrevc{To profile a DRAM region, the maintenance mechanism can use \mech{} to lock \omcr{2}{the} region and prevent the MC from accessing it while the region is being profiled.}\microrevlabel{CQ3} \microrevc{Because the profiling operation can cause bit flips, the maintenance mechanism should temporarily buffer the original data that is stored in the profiled region~\cite{kim2018solar,patel2017reaper}.
 For example, for profiling errors that occur at reduced \trcd{}, the maintenance mechanism should first safely copy the data stored in a row to another storage space (e.g., an unused row or an SRAM buffer), before attempting to activate the row with reduced \trcd{}.
-The profiler mechanism can internally share the profiling results with other maintenance mechanisms (e.g., for skipping refreshes to rows with high retention time) and mechanisms for improving DRAM access latency and energy efficiency.}
+The profil\omcr{2}{ing} mechanism can internally share the profiling results with other maintenance mechanisms (e.g., \omcr{3}{maintenance mechanisms 1)~}for skipping refreshes to rows with high retention times~\cite{patel2017reaper,qureshi2015avatar,liu2012raidr,khan2014efficacy,liu2013experimental} \omcr{2}{\omcr{3}{and 2)~}changing the aggressiveness of RowHammer protection mechanisms based on per-row vulnerability~\cite{yaglikci2024spatial}}) and mechanisms for improving DRAM access latency and energy efficiency~\cite{hassan2016chargecache,kim2018solar,lee2017design,ghose2018your}.}